Oleg52/ModToolDocs/docs/stuff/overview.md

 When 'Always on top' is checked, tool stays on top above other processes.

 If 'Auto-enable Dev Mode' checkbox is checked, Dev Mode will be automatically enabled on tool startup.
 Same for Precise Templates.

+'Save logs' saves log files in zip archive, for example if you have some errors, you can upload this file on the discord server for investigation.